Description

 Can Cermit WN be used on internal feature walls?

-The mineral, VOC-free composition makes Cermit WN suitable for interior gypsum render, plasterboard, and concrete substrates — useful for reception areas, restaurant interiors, and residential living rooms where a wood or concrete aesthetic is wanted without the fire or moisture concerns of real timber cladding.
+The mineral, VOC-free composition suits interior gypsum render, plasterboard, and concrete substrates — useful for reception areas, restaurant interiors, and living rooms where a wood or concrete aesthetic is wanted without the fire or moisture concerns of real timber cladding.
 Prime the substrate first to equalise suction before applying the 1.5–2.0 mm decorative layer.

 How often should I re-apply the release agent on the wood stamp?